xtekky/gpt4free/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-## replit
-You can fork this repl to host your own ChatGPT-clone WebUI. https://replit.com/@gpt4free/gpt4free-webui